Culture of South Korea: Literature

 Prior to the 20th century, Korean literature was influenced by Classical Chinese literature.
 Chinese calligraphy was also extensively used by Koreans for over one thousand years in Korean literature.
-Modern literature is often linked with the development of Hangul (한글), which was created by the fourth emperor of the Joseon Dynasty, King Sejong the Great (세종대왕), in the Hunminjeongeum (훈민정음).The publication of the Korean alphabet in 1443 was a surprise to many as there are no records of King Sejong working on it, concluding that the king was doing it in secret.
-This move was initially made to help spread literacy from the dominant scholarly-official class, the Yangban (양반), to the common people— including women.
+Modern literature is often linked with the development of Hangul, which was created by the fourth king of Joseon Sejong the Great and promulgated in the text Hunminjeongeum.
+The publication of the Korean alphabet in 1443 was a surprise to many as there are no records of King Sejong working on it, concluding that the king was doing it in secret.
+This move was initially made to help spread literacy from the dominant scholarly-official class, the yangban, to the common people— including women.
 Before the creation of Hangul, the common text being read was Hanja, which are Chinese characters; only those from wealthy families who could afford an education were able to learn it.
 Furthermore, like any other language, Hanja was not able to capture the entire meaning of words that were spoken in Korean, so it was hard to decipher what citizens were attempting to say.
 Hangul, however, only reached a dominant position in Korean literature in the second half of the 19th century, resulting in a major growth in Korean literature.
-Sinsoseol, for instance, are novels written in hangul.

 In modern poetry, there were attempts at introducing imagist and modern poetry methods particularly in translations of early American moderns such as Ezra Pound and T. S. Eliot in the early 20th century.
 In the early Republic period, patriotic works were very successful.

 Lyric poetry dominated from the 1970s onwards.
 Poetry is quite popular in contemporary South Korea, both in terms of number of works published and lay writing.

 Journalism

 South Korea has 10 main newspapers and 4 main broadcasters.
-Top three daily newspapers are Chosun Ilbo, Joongang Ilbo, and Donga Ilbo.
+Top daily newspapers are The Chosun Ilbo, JoongAng Ilbo, and The Dong-A Ilbo.
 The Hankyoreh is a left-leaning newspaper.
-KBS, MBC, SBS, and YTN are the main TV channels.
-Also, there is EBS for student and adult education.
+KBS, MBC, SBS, and YTN are the main TV channels, and EBS is used for student and adult education.

-South Korea also has several newspaper and magazines publications.
-One of the more popular ones is The Chosun Ilbo, which is an online presentation of the Korean daily The Chosun Ilbo.
-Other magazines are K Scene Magazine, JoongAng Daily, Korea Post, Korea Times, Yonhap News Agency, OhmyNews International.
-The Korea Herald and PRKorea Times are English language newspapers for foreigners, providing live stories from all over the world.
+Other magazines are K Scene Magazine, JoongAng Ilbo, Yonhap News Agency, and OhmyNews.
+The Korea Times, The Korea Herald, and PRKorea Times are English language newspapers for foreigners.

-Although the main newspapers offer online content in Korean and/or English, there are several online-only publications.
-Several online publications are Digital Chosunilbo, Seoul Times, Korean Government Homepage, and Donga.com which is an online service providing Korean news in several languages.
-OhmyNews is a Korean website established by Oh Yeon Ho in 2000 in the view that ordinary people could report in by phone or email and have their many views on stories edited by volunteer and professional editors.
-OhmyNews did the first interview of then-president-elect, Roh Moo-hyun.